top of page

 The adjective 'collective' traces its etymological origins to the Latin word 'collectivus,' which is formed from 'collectus,' the past participle of 'colligere,' meaning 'to gather together.'
 'Collective' describes something that involves or pertains to a group or a collective body of individuals.
 It emphasizes the notion of gathering or bringing together people or elements into a unified whole, where the collective takes precedence over individuality.
 The etymology of 'collective' highlights the idea of shared effort, shared responsibility, and shared identity within a group, underscoring the collective nature of the subject or concept it describes.

-Quiz: Find the meaning of the adjective collective:
+Find the correct meaning of the adjective collective:

 Try Again!